-Close Brothers was established in 1878 and today employs over 3,000 staff, operating principally in the UK and Ireland.
+Close Brothers was established in 1878 and today employs around 3,300 people, principally in the UK.
 Close Brothers Group plc is listed on the London Stock Exchange and is a member of the FTSE 250.

-The Group is comprised of three divisions – Asset Management, Securities and Banking, the latter being the biggest and contributing over 90% to the Group’s profits.
+The group is comprised of three divisions – Banking, Securities and Asset Management, the Banking division being the largest and contributing over 90% of the group’s profits.

 Close Brothers’ Banking division, comprising Close Brothers Limited and its subsidiaries, provides specialist lending to small and medium-sized businesses and individuals across a diverse range of asset classes, and also offers deposit taking services.

-The Group’s Securities division provides trading services in the UK through Winterflood, a leading market-maker offering execution services to retail brokers and institutional clients.
+The group’s Securities division comprises Winterflood, a leading UK market-maker offering execution services to retail stockbrokers and institutional clients.

-Close Brothers Asset Management provides a range of financial advice, investment management and online investing services to private clients and professional advisers
+Close Brothers Asset Management provides a range of financial advice and investment management services to private clients and professional advisers.

 The Group is a financial services provider, with a limited supply chain which predominantly focusses on procuring professional and technology services, with most of its suppliers based in the UK and the EU.

 Close Brothers is committed to complying with its obligations under the Modern Slavery Act and other relevant legislation relating to the detection and prevention of modern slavery and human trafficking.
-In particular, Close Brothers is committed to implementing and enforcing effective systems and controls that seek to ensure that modern slavery is not taking place anywhere in its business or in its supply chains and identify and manage any incidents which do arise.
+Close Brothers is committed to implementing and enforcing effective systems and controls that seek to ensure that modern slavery is not taking place anywhere in its business or in its supply chains.

-Consistent with its obligations under the Modern Slavery Act, Close Brothers is committed to ensuring there is transparency in its own business and in its approach to tackling modern slavery throughout its supply chains.
-Close Brothers expects the same standards from its contractors, suppliers and other business partners.
+Consistent with its obligations under the Modern Slavery Act, the group is committed to ensuring there is transparency in its own business and in its approach to tackling modern slavery throughout its supply chains.
+Close Brothers expects and requests the same standards from its contractors, suppliers and other business partners.

-During the financial year ended 31 July 2017, Close Brothers took the following steps with the intention of ensuring that slavery and human trafficking does not take place in its business or supply chains:
+During the financial year ended 31 July 2018, Close Brothers took the following steps with the intention of further ensuring that slavery and human trafficking does not take place in its business or supply chains:

-There will be a focus on ensuring the entire Third Party Management team is trained to the CIPS Ethical Procurement and Supply standard.
-This is designed to help procurement and supply chain professionals all over the world demonstrate their absolute commitment to, and understanding of, acting ethically on behalf of their organisations.
-This training will then be repeated on an annual basis to ensure all team members continue to be up to date with CIPS best practices.
+The Third Party Management & Assurance teams will repeat the CIPS Ethical Procurement and Supply training on an annual basis to ensure team members continue to be up to date with CIPS best practices.

-This statement is made with respect to the financial year ended 31 July 2017 in accordance with section 54(1) of the Modern Slavery Act 2015.
-This statement covers Close Brothers Group plc, Close Brothers Holdings Limited, Close Brothers Limited, Close Invoice Finance Limited, Close Leasing Limited, Close Brothers Vehicle Hire Limited, Commercial Acceptances Limited, Winterflood Securities Limited, Close Asset Management Holdings Limited and Close Asset Management Limited (each a “Group Company”), and has been approved by the Board of Directors of Close Brothers Group plc and each other Group Company.
+This statement is made with respect to the financial year ended 31 July 2018 in accordance with section 54(1) of the Modern Slavery Act 2015.
+This statement covers Close Brothers Group plc, Close Brothers Holdings Limited, Close Brothers Limited, Commercial Acceptances Limited, Close Leasing Limited, Close Invoice Finance Limited, Close Brothers Vehicle Hire Limited, Winterflood Securities Limited, Close Asset Management Holdings Limited and Close Asset Management Limited (each a “Group Company”), and it has been approved by the Board of Directors of Close Brothers Group plc and each other Group Company.
 The statement will be reviewed and updated (if necessary) annually to reflect Close Brothers’ ongoing commitment to ensuring that its business and supply chains are free from slavery and human trafficking.
 The statement is signed by a director of Close Brothers Group plc, the holding company of the Close Brothers Group.